phpLicenseWatcher/phpLicenseWatcher/vagrant_provision/README.md

 `vagrant up --provision-with update` | Update the VM with your latest code.
 You'll also have to refresh your web browser.
 `vagrant up --provision-with full-update` | Remove all code and packages from guest.
 Reinstall development code from working branch.
 Reinstall composer packages.
 Reinstall provision configuration file.
 Do this only if you need a complete reset.
 `vagrant up --provision-with composer-update` | Checks composer for&mdash;and installs&mdash;all updates to packages.
+`vagrant up --provision-with delete-cache` | Removes all server status cache files.
+Do this if the cache goes stale.
 `vagrant ssh` | Opens a secure shell connection to the VM.

 ### Forwarded Ports